 NEBRASKA POWER REVIEW BOARD

-The 812th meeting of the Nebraska Power Review Board (“the Board” or “PRB”) was held in the First Floor hearing room, Nebraska State Office Building, 301 Centennial Mall, Lincoln, Nebraska.
-The roll was called and present were Chairman Reida, Vice Chairman Hutchison, Mr. Grennan, Ms. Hilyard and Mr. Moen.
-Ms. Hilyard participated via videoconference from Scottsbluff.
-She was in the Scottsbluff City Council Chambers.
-Executive Director Texel stated that public notice for the meeting had been published in the Lincoln Journal Star newspaper on July 31, 2020.
-Although this was an in-person meeting with one member on videoconference, the Board also made the meeting available to the public through Webex.
+The 818th meeting of the Nebraska Power Review Board (“the Board” or “PRB”) was held in the First Floor Hearing Room, Nebraska State Office Building, 301 Centennial Mall, Lincoln, Nebraska.
+The roll was called and present were Chairman Reida, Vice Chairman Hutchison, Mr. Grennan, Ms. Loutzenhiser, and Mr. Moen.
+Mr. Grennan, and Ms. Loutzenhiser were participating via videoconference on Webex, pursuant to the provisions Executive Orders 21-02 and 20-36.
+Executive Director Texel stated that public notice for the meeting had been published in the Lincoln Journal Star newspaper on April 2, 2021.
+The Board also made the meeting available to the public through Webex.
 The Webex log-in information was available on the Board’s website and was published in the Lincoln Journal Star notice.
-If any member of the public wanted to speak, they could use the “raise your hand” icon.
-At that time they would be unmuted and announced so everyone would know who was speaking.
+Executive Director Texel explained that if any member of the public wanted to speak, they could click on the “raise your hand” icon.
+At that time they would be unmuted, they could announce who was speaking, and they could offer their comment or question.
 All background materials for the agenda items to be acted on were provided to all Board members prior to the meeting and a copy of the materials was in each Board member’s notebook.
-The executive director announced that a copy of the Nebraska Open Meetings Act was on display on the south wall of the room for the public to review, and another copy was available in a three-ring binder on the table at the back of the room.
+The executive director announced that a copy of the Nebraska Open Meetings Act was on display on the south wall of the room for the public to review, and another copy was available in a black three-ring binder on the table at the back of the room.
 A copy of all materials that the Board would consider was available for public inspection on a table in the back of the room, as well as extra copies of the agenda.

-The Board first considered the draft minutes from its June 8, 2020, meeting.
-The staff did not have any recommended changes and no one had contacted the staff to request any changes.
-Mr. Grennan moved to approve the minutes for the June 8, 2020 meeting.
+The Board first considered the draft minutes from its March 8, 2021, public meeting.
+The Board did not receive any comments recommending changes to the draft minutes.
+The staff did not have any changes to suggest, either.
+The minutes were sent electronically to the Board members.
+Vice Chairman Hutchison moved to approve the minutes.
 Mr. Moen seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Hilyard – yes, and Mr. Moen – yes.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison – yes, Mr. Grennan – yes, Ms. Loutzenhiser – yes, and Mr. Moen – yes.
 The motion carried 5-0.

-Vice Chairman Hutchison moved to adjourn the meeting.
-Mr. Grennan seconded the motion.
-Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Mr. Grennan – yes, Ms. Hilyard – yes, and Mr. Moen – yes.
+Chairman Reida moved to adjourn the meeting.
+Vice Chairman Hutchison seconded the motion.
+Voting on the motion: Chairman Reida – yes, Vice Chairman Hutchison –yes, Mr. Grennan – yes, Ms. Loutzenhiser – yes, and Mr. Moen – yes.
 The motion carried 5-0.
-The meeting was adjourned at 11:58 a.m.
+The meeting was adjourned at 3:24 p.m.

 Timothy J. Texel